Saturation of algebraic surfaces: Affinisation of saturated surfaces

 Assume $\dim X^{\aff}=2$.
 Since $B$ is ample, we have $0<B^2=A^2$, and the support of $B$ is connected \cite[Corollary III.7.9]{Har}, hence the same holds for $A$.
 We claim that $D$ is connected.
 Suppose the contrary, so $D$ has a connected component $D_0$ which is disjoint from the support of $A$.
-By the Hodge Index Theorem, $D_0$ is negative definite.
-Since $X$ is saturated, we get a contradiction by Proposition \ref{prop:saturation-criterion}.
-Therefore, $D$ is connected, so the implication (b)$\implies$(a) of \cite[Proposition 3.2]{Schroer} shows that the affinisation morphism $X\to X^{\aff}$ is proper, as needed.
+By the Hodge Index Theorem, $D_0$ is negative definite, hence contractible by Artin's criterion, see Lemma \ref{lem:intersection-product}\ref{item:D-Artin}, \ref{item:D-HIT}.
+Since $X$ is saturated, we get a contradiction with Proposition~\ref{prop:saturation-criterion}.

+Therefore, $D$ is connected.
+The implication \enquote{(b)$\implies$(a)} of \cite[Proposition 3.2]{Schroer} shows that the affinisation morphism $X\to X^{\aff}$ is proper, as needed.